YuqiJiang31/AI4EO-Project-Files/README.md

 The raw dataset used in the experiment and the datasets output by each step can be downloaded from the following links. https://drive.google.com/drive/folders/1hePqnF60wMCAHqaYlt4j0K0MMI2j7RHl?usp=sharing

-There are 7 folders in total.
+There are 7 folders in total:
 -UCMerced_LandUse is a Raw dataset in .tif format.
 -UCMerced_LR_64_PNG is the dataset after downsampling conversion format, which serves as the input of the following three SR methods.
 -UCMerced_HR_Truth is the dataset converted to png format.(Ground Truth)